TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 Here is a list of things that the optimization can/will do:<br/>

 - You can change the Priority from Games to whatever you like
-- Killing unessesary tasks (like Explorer etc.)
+- Killing unessesary tasks
 - Disabeling useless Services (to free up ram and maybe cpu usage)
 - Lower the Priority of some Processes (to give other processes more room)
 - Clears the Recycle Bin, Temp, Prefetch and SoftwareDistribution Download Folders (to free up space)
 - Disables HPET (High Precision Event Timer)
-- Changes Powerplan (needs to have the Ultimate Performance Plan edited and added to the script)
+- Changes Powerplan
 - Overclocks GPU (if MSI Afterburner is Installed and Profiles are set!)
 - Flushes DNS (because it can)
 - and more...

 Programs/Tools recommended to be implemented (if needed):

-- Process Hacker
-- Explorer++
-- Intelligent standby list cleaner
+- Intelligent standby list cleaner ([Recommended Settings](https://imgur.com/a/abwLUL1))
-- devcon.exe (can be installed with [this](https://github.com/Drawbackz/DevCon-Installer))<br/>
+- devcon.exe (only nessesary if you want to disable HPET, can be installed with [this](https://github.com/Drawbackz/DevCon-Installer))<br/>
 - MSI Afterburner

-Devcon was nessesary but don't remember for what lol

 It also has a Launcher integrated so you can launch your Games quick and optimize afterwards.<br/>
 Also it has small Menus like the Tool and App Menu where you can add Programs by editing the Script.